Active Crowds

 Next we discuss fully discrete models for active particles with size exclusion effects.
 We start by considering a simple exclusion model for active particles on a one-dimensional lattice, which has been investigated in \cite{kourbane2018exact}.
 The brief description of the microscopic lattice model is as follows: $N$ particles of size $\epsilon$ evolve on a discrete ring of $1/\epsilon$ sites, with occupancy $\phi = \epsilon N \le 1$.
 Each lattice is occupied by at most one particle (thus modelling a size exclusion), and particles can either be moving left ($-$ particles) or right ($+$ particles).
 The configuration can be represented using occupation numbers $\sigma_i$ at site $i$ with values in $\{-1, 0, 1\}$.
-The dynamics combine three mechanisms: \begin{enumerate}[label=(\alph*)] \item Diffusive motion: for each bond $(i, i+1)$, $\sigma_i$ and $\sigma_{i+1}$ are exchanged at rate $D_T$. \item Self-propulsion and size exclusion: for each bond $(i, i+1)$, a $+$ particle in $i$ jumps to $i+1$ if $\sigma_{i+1} = 0$; or a $-$ particle in $i+1$ jumps to $i$ if $\sigma_i = 0$ at rate $\epsilon v_0$. \item Tumbling: particles switch direction $\sigma_i \to - \sigma_i$ at rate $\epsilon^2 \lambda$. \end{enumerate} Rescaling space and time as $\epsilon i$ and $\epsilon^2 t$ respectively, and starting from a smooth initial conditions, the macroscopic equations can be derived exactly as \cite{kourbane2018exact}
+The dynamics combine three mechanisms: \begin{enumerate}[label=(\alph*)] \item Diffusive motion: for each bond $(i, i+1)$, $\sigma_i$ and $\sigma_{i+1}$ are exchanged at rate $D_T\backslash \epsilon^2$. \item Self-propulsion and size exclusion: for each bond $(i, i+1)$, a $+$ particle in $i$ jumps to $i+1$ if $\sigma_{i+1} = 0$; or a $-$ particle in $i+1$ jumps to $i$ if $\sigma_i = 0$, both at rate $\epsilon v_0$. \item Tumbling: particles switch direction $\sigma_i \to - \sigma_i$ at rate $\epsilon^2 \lambda$, \end{enumerate} see Figure \ref{fig:discrete1d} for an illustration of these effects.
+Rescaling space and time as $\epsilon i$ and $\epsilon^2 t$ respectively, and a smooth initial condition, the macroscopic equations can be derived exactly as \cite{kourbane2018exact}

 where $\fR$ and $\fL$ are the probability densities corresponding to the $+$ and $-$ particles, respectively, and $\rho = \fR + \fL$.
 Introducing the number densities

 which integrate to $N_1$ and $N_2$ respectively, we can rewrite \eqref{model_lattice1D} as